vladajankovic/qa-job-fair/README.md

 **Farewell, Card:** Every card vanishes from the player's hand after it's used.

 **Victory or Defeat:** There are only two ways this game can end.
-Either one player's health goes to 0, or someone finds themselves with no cards left to play (no cards in both deck and hand).
+Either one player loses all its health points, or someone finds themselves with no cards left to play (no cards in both deck and hand).

 **Types of cards in this game:**